Rosanna Raymond

-Rosanna Marie Raymond MNZM (born 1967) is a New Zealand artist, poet, and cultural commentator and Raymond was recognised for "Pasifika artists practicing contemporary and heritage art forms in Aotearoa," winning the Senior Pacific Artist Award Winner of 2018, at the Arts Pasifika Awards through Creative New Zealand.
+Rosanna Marie Raymond MNZM (born 1967) is a New Zealand artist, poet, and cultural commentator.
+Raymond was recognised for "Pasifika artists practicing contemporary and heritage art forms in Aotearoa," winning the Senior Pacific Artist Award Winner of 2018, at the Arts Pasifika Awards through Creative New Zealand.

 Background

 Raymond was born 1967 in Auckland, New Zealand.
-A New Zealand born third generation Moana of Sāmoan,Tuvaluan, Irish and French descent.
+A New Zealand born third generation Moana of Samoan, Tuvaluan, Irish and French descent.